 The Uruguay football shirt comes in sky blue for home, and white for away.
 The home jerseys have gold trim, which includes the Puma logo, to accent their golden crest.
 The away whites have the sky blue accent lines.
 The blue in their jerseys, which reflects the blue in the nation's flag, has coined the nickname La Celeste in their country.

-The crest is gold and blue,
+The crest is gold and blue, with wheat

 Uruguay may hold the record for the smallest population to ever have won the World Cup, but its fans are some of the biggest in the world.
 Soccer Box has all your favorite official team Uruguay merchandise and gear, including the Uruguay 2014 World Cup home jersey by Puma.
 Check out the Soccer Box shop for more Uruguay gear and show your support for this year's biggest underdog team.